Manoranjan Sengupta

 Manoranjan Sengupta (1898 – 3 December 1915) was a revolutionary and a participant in the Indian independence movement.
 He was a colleague of revolutionary Purnachandra Das and a member of the Madaripur Samiti, a secret revolutionary organization led by Purnachandra; a secret unit of Jugantar.
 He was arrested as an accused in the first Faridpur conspiracy case in December 1913 and spent five months in jail.
 He attached with senior Bengali revolutionary Jatindranath Mukherjee alias Bagha Jatin in Christmas Day Plot for procuring arms from Germany, Japan, America.
-He was involved in the collection of arms and ammunition from the German ship "Maverick" off the coast of Baleshwar in Orissa on September 1915 under the leadership of the revolutionary Bagha Jatin.
+He was involved in the collection of arms and ammunition from the German ship "Maverick" off the coast of Baleshwar in Orissa in September 1915 under the leadership of the revolutionary Bagha Jatin.

 Early life

 Sengupta was born in September 1898 in the village of Khairbhanga under Madaripur Sadar upazila.
 His father's name was Haladhar Sengupta, who was an accountant in a local estate.
 Manoranjan's elder brother Prafulla Sengupta was a teacher at Madaripur High School.
 Manoranjan's second brother Chittaranjan Sengupta was Homeopathic Doctor and several times went to jail during British Period.
 Manoranjan was a master of stick and sword fighting.
 He was first a revolutionary member of the Madaripur Brati Samiti and later of the Madaripur Samiti in 1910.
 He along with three others, Chittapriya, Jyotish and his cousin (Maternal) Nirendranath, joined the Jugantar party under the leadership of Bagha Jatin.
 In 1913.
 He was imprisoned on charges of Faridpur Conspiracy Case.
 After their release from prison, they shot and killed Nirad Haldar, a notorious intelligence officer, in 1915.
 He was involved in the collection of arms and ammunition from the German ship "Maverick" off the coast of Baleshwar in Orissa in September 1915.